holepunchto/pear-docs/quick-start.md

 When the chat app was started there wasn't one of them that acting as a server, and another as a client.
 Instead they join/leave topics.
 This is an important point, because it means that even if the peer that created a chat room leaves, then it doesn't stop working.

-## Next
+## Next steps
 We've built the app and got it running, awesome! \
-Now it's time to learn how to [share it with others](../guides/publishing-and-sharing-your-pear-app.md).
+- Let's look at how to [share it with others](../guides/publishing-and-sharing-your-pear-app.md).